 That’s what happened on the hit-heard-around-the-country in the Outback Bowl against Michigan last season.
 Clowney was in the backfield in 1.45 seconds—just after running back Vincent Smith got the handoff—and jarred the Wolverine’s helmet off.
 That’s great and all, but Clowney wasn’t blocked.
 “It’s not like he destroyed a blocker and made that play,” the AFC director says.

 Clowney isn’t a bend-around-the edge rusher like Robert Mathis, Robert Quinn, Von Miller or Aldon Smith.
 He is extremely stiff in the hips, a straight-line player.
 That’s why, in a survey of six NFL front office executives, Clowney is viewed optimally as a 4-3 left defensive end, where he can hold the edge against the tackle and/or tight end in the run and turn it loose when needed.
 He’ll be especially lethal when kicked inside in sub-packages to overwhelm guards.

-“Strahan ran a 4.9 but had great power,” says an NFC personnel director “He was able to develop his pass rush.
-[Clowney will] be able to power some people and then develop as a pass rusher.”
+“Strahan ran a 4.9 but had great power,” says an NFC personnel director “He was able to develop his pass rush. be able to power some people and then develop as a pass rusher.”

 Some old-school types feel that being a strong-side outside linebacker in a two-gap system would be best for Clowney, although the use of those schemes is dwindling because of the speed in today’s game.

 “Bill Belichick would make a monster out of him,” says an NFC general manager, who likens Clowney’s physical attributes to those of former Patriots outside linebacker Willie McGinest, who was drafted fourth overall by Bill Parcells in 1994.